 What also has evolved are the expectations of an influencer campaign.
 Through well-design campaigns and knowledge of how to use targeted advertising and lead gen tools on social platforms, influencer marketing campaigns can offer so much more than just brand awareness.
 Many brands have reported impressive results which have led to an increase in the hype about influencer marketing.

 With great hype comes great expectations and more and more brands are reaching out to influencers to talk about a product or service and expecting a windfall of sales leads.
 The results are almost always disappointing.
-The reason is typically influencer campaigns are often executed without planning or a strategy.
+The reason is typically influencer campaigns are often executed without a plan or a strategy.
 More often than not I see influencers randomly posting about a brand with the hashtag #ad.
-The randomness makes it not an influencer marketing campaign.
-It is an ad buy and the whole reason brands should be investing more in influencer marketing than in advertising is ads don’t work as well as true influencer marketing program.
+This randomness makes it not an influencer marketing campaign.
+It is an ad buy and ads don’t work as well as true influencer marketing program.

 A successful influencer marketing program takes just as much planning as any other marketing program to be successful.
 Through the story-telling capabilities of the influencers that you are working with, an audience is able to experience your brand and develop an affinity for it.
 Because your brand is being introduced by a trusted influencer you should see an increase in followers on your brand platforms.
 If your campaign is designed to generate sales you should see a sustained increase in revenue.